 Yes.
 ARUP’s test, Orthopoxvirus (includes monkeypox virus) by PCR, is performed in-house.

-What is ARUP’s capacity for monkeypox testing?
+What is ARUP’s capacity for monkeypox virus testing?

 ARUP’s laboratory-developed test (LDT) is validated for an automated specimen extraction method and can be performed on higher-throughput instruments to optimize workflow efficiency, decrease turnaround times, and enable rapid scaling of testing capacity if needed.